 Learn this early rock 'n' roll classic from Big Joe Turner.
 Dennis Hodges teaches all of the guitar parts as well as the saxophone solo adapted for guitar.

-Taught by Dennis Hodges in Rock Songs With Dennis Hodges seriesLength: 31:00Difficulty: 2.0 of 5
+Taught by Dennis Hodges in Rock and Country Songs With Dennis Hodges seriesLength: 31:00Difficulty: 2.0 of 5

 Dennis Hodges is known on JamPlay as a "Metal" guitar instructor but in this series he'll teach you classic songs from bands such as ZZ Top.

 Here is a lesson on a very popular song from ZZ Top's Tres Hombres, which was released in 1973.
 Dennis Hodges teaches you all the parts, so get ready for some good ol' fashioned blues rock!Length: 33:00 Difficulty: 3.0 Members Only

 Dennis Hodges teaches you how to play this classic song from ZZ Top.
 If you are a Billy Gibbons fan or just a fan of tasty, slow blues playing in general, check out this lesson!Length: 60:04 Difficulty: 3.0 Members Only